-Here, you will find your library, the latest titles played, access to the store or the Game Pass, which is, at least for now, the most attractive and crucial feature as the new next-gen titles are still mostly in the development.
+Here, you will find your library, the latest titles played and access to the store or the Game Pass, which is, at least for now, the most attractive and crucial feature as the new next-gen titles are still mostly in development.

 Navigating the menu and the entire user interface is pleasantly smooth, fast and without a single delay.
 The large RAM and SSD really show their power here and you will never have to wait unnecessarily for anything to load.